-I've had my embroidery machine for more than 10 years and I sitll consider it one of my best purchases ever.
+I’ve had my embroidery machine for more than 10 years and I still consider it one of my best purchases ever.

-I'll also include interviews from time to time with embroidery artists who continue to take the art of embroidery to new heights.
+I’ll also plan to include interviews from time to time with embroidery artists who continue to take the art of embroidery to new heights.

 Jacobean embroidery (pronounced Jah-coe-bee-en) is easily recognized and well known for its thick, raised and colorful stitches that resemble hand crewel embroidery work.